hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 <div style="text-align:center"><img src="../img/chip-fragments.png" width="300" align="middle"></div>

 There are various tools that are available for peak calling.
-Two of the popular ones we will demonstrate in this session are MACS2 and SPP. *Note that in this Session the term 'tag' and sequence 'read' are used interchangeably.*
+One of the more commonly used peack callers is MACS2, and we will demonstrate it in this session. *Note that in this Session the term 'tag' and sequence 'read' are used interchangeably.*

+> **NOTE:** [SPP](http://www.nature.com.ezp-prod1.hul.harvard.edu/nbt/journal/v26/n12/full/nbt.1508.html) is also very commonly used for narrow peak calling.
+While we will not be going through the steps for this peak caller in this Session, we do have [a lesson on SPP](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/may2017/sessionV/lessons/peak_calling_spp.md) that we encourage you to browse throughif you are interested in learning more.

 ## MACS2

-A commonly used tool for identifying transcript factor binding sites is named [Model-based Analysis of ChIP-Seq (MACS)](https://github.com/taoliu/MACS).
+A commonly used tool for identifying transcription factor binding sites is named [Model-based Analysis of ChIP-Seq (MACS)](https://github.com/taoliu/MACS).
 The [MACS algorithm](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) captures the influence of genome complexity to evaluate the significance of enriched ChIP regions.
 MACS improves the spatial resolution of binding sites through combining the information of both sequencing tag position and orientation.
 MACS can be easily used for ChIP-Seq data alone, or with control sample with the increase of specificity.

 ### Modeling the shift size